BeryJu/hass-auth-header/README.md

     Normally the Request is not included, as none of the providers require it.

 2. If the integration has been enabled, the default Authentication Provider is replaced by an instance of the Header Authentication Provider.
 It is replaced because if you have multiple authentication providers, you still get a prompt.

+## Help!
+Everything is broken!

+If anything goes wrong or Homeassistant fails to load the component correctly, simply remove the `auth_header` block from your configuration file and restart HASS.